jduck/bs25-slides/slides.md

 * Alpha Omega
 * OpenSSF
   * <div class="site-quote">"seeks to make it easier to sustainably secure the development, maintenance, and consumption of the open source software (OSS) we all depend on."</div>
-  * Participating in Memory Safety SIG and Slack
+  * I am participating in Memory Safety SIG and Slack
 * Kernel CI

 <aside class="notes">